Charles d'Albert, 3rd Duke of Chaulnes

 Charles d'Albert, 3rd Duke of Chaulnes (1625 – 4 September 1698), was a French general and diplomat.
-He was made lieutenant général des armées in 1655, and chevalier des ordres du roi from 1661.
+He was made lieutenant genéleral of the armies in 1655, and chevalier des ordres du roi from 1661.
 He became third Duke of Chaulnes in 1653 on the death of his elder brother.

 Early life

 He was the third son of Claire Charlotte d´Ailly, Countess of Chaulnes, Lady of Picquigny, Vidamesse d'Amiens, and Honoré d'Albert, 1st Duke of Chaulnes and Marshal of France who was known as the Marshal de Cadenet.
 His elder brother was Henri Louis d'Albert d'Ailly, 2nd Duke of Chaulnes, who married Françoise de Neufville and was the father of Madeleine Charlotte d'Albert d'Ailly, but had no male issue.
 Henrietta Maria, Queen of England, stood as his godmother after her proxy marriage to Charles I of England.

 Career

 He was lieutenant of the compagnie des chevau-légers de la garde du roi in 1664, French ambassador to Rome for the election of Pope Clement IX in 1667, gouvernor of Brittany in 1670.
 He returned to Rome the same year for the election of Pope Clement X.

 He was sent as French ambassador to Cologne in 1675.
 He served as the King's commander-in-chief in Brittany, but could not stem the tide of the revolt of the papier timbré in 1675 and demanded intervention from the royal armies and punishment of the rebels.
 His violence towards the rebels alienated him from his Breton noble allies and gained him the public peasant nickname of "fat pig" ("gros cochon", hoc'h lart in Breton).
 He remained in command in Brittany until he was made ambassador to Rome a third time in 1689 on the election of Pope Alexander VIII.
 He was dismissed from government of Brittany in 1693 to be replaced by the comte de Toulouse, and was instead made governor of Guyenne, remaining so until his death.